xers989/SAdemosource/allegro-node/readme.md

 ### Feature and components
 This API server is running on NodeJS and it provides CRUD function on document database.
 Therefore, NodeJS and document database are required to run this API Server.
 There is option to use document database, You can choose MongoDB on-premise or Atlas MongoDB.
-In this demo I will use Atlas MongoDB that is managed database cloud service.
+In this demo I'm going to use Atlas MongoDB that is fully managed database cloud service.
 So, it is easy to provision database instance.
 Here is how to provision the Atlas MongoDB
 https://www.mongodb.com/cloud/atlas/register